dm4uz3/good-CoC/code-of-conduct.md

-# dont be a cunt, if you be a cunt you get kicked out
+# dont be a cunt, if you be a cunt you get kicked out, unless it's funny